iXanadu13/EnderDragon-Wiki/docs/English version/Start/install.md

 hide_title: true
 ---

-## 需求
+## Requirement

-1.12-1.20.1 bukkit服务端

-已测试：
+1.12-1.20.1 Bukkit series server (Spigot,Paper,Purpur etc.)

+Tested：
 * spigot1.12.2, 1.20
 * paper1.12-1.20.1
+* purpur1.18.2, 1.19.4
-* mohist 1.12.2, 1.16.5
+* mohist 1.12.2, 1.16.5, 1.18.2

-## 安装EnderDragon
+## Install EnderDragon

 [EnderDragon-Release](https://www.spigotmc.org/resources/enderdragon.101583/)

-1. 点击上方链接，通过SpigotMC下载EnderDragon插件
-2. 将文件丢入plugins文件夹
+1. Click the link, and download EnderDragon plugin on SpigotMC.
+2. Put it into "plugins" folder.
-3. 重启服务器
+3. Reload the server.

-## 注意
+## Attention

 :::caution

-尽管本插件已尝试兼容使用plugman热加载

-但我不推荐你这么做，因为这可能会引发一些潜在的问题
+Although this plugin has tried to support hot-loading

+But I DON'T recommend you doing this because it may cause some potential problems

 :::